-For existing homeowners, you can also apply for a traditional refinance, cash-out refinance, or a Smart Refinance.
-US Bank also offers HELOCs and home equity loans.
+Existing homeowners can apply for a traditional refinance, cash-out refinance, or a Smart Refinance.
+In addition, US Bank also offers HELOCs and home equity loans.
 These allow you to tap into existing home equity, whether you want to borrow cash or refinance into new terms for your mortgage.

 Construction Loans and Lot Loans